-Let us call this the smallest number s.
-If we call the initial numbers as A and B, A being the larger of the two numbers, observation 1a claims that s divides A and s divides B.
+Let us call this the smallest number S. If we call the initial numbers as A and B, A being the larger of the two numbers, observation 1a claims that S divides A and S divides B.

-Let us first prove that s divides B.
+Let us first prove that S divides B.

-Let assume s does not divide B.
+Let assume S does not divide B.

-Then B = ns + k with k < s ----- By applying the division algorithm with k as the remainder.
+Then B = nS + k with k < S ------ By applying the division algorithm with k as the remainder.

-But s belongs to the list.
-So B - ns will also belong to the list --- we get this by subtracting s "n times" from B.
+But S belongs to the list.
+So B - nS, which is k will also belong to the list --- we get this by subtracting S "n times" from B.